 2 – Listen, really listen: Listening (and not reacting or fixing) is fundamental to developing a mentoring relationship built on trust.
 Especially when the conversation strays to social and home topics, it’s important to remember that sometimes students just want to be listened to and heard.

 It also helps to take notes about academic and personal topics that arise or seem important to a student during a session.
 Instructional Reading Coach Korie Isaguirre takes personal notes in the mentoring tool, but she also sends the student a recap after their session.
 As Korie explained, “I send each mentee an email so they can look again in class.
-This validates that I was listening, and it’s also good for terrible memories.
-And it holds me [as a mentor] accountable.”
+This validates that I was listening… and it holds me [as a mentor] accountable.”

 3 – Teach basic life skills: By the time students reach high school, they’ve likely established some basic life skills — organization, balancing social activities with study time, etc. But elementary students need explicit instruction in these skills.
 Listen, observe, and find out what basic skills a mentee needs to learn, then model and scaffold.
 Now’s the chance to help students learn early, so that they’re ahead of the game in middle and high school.